 The Sanskrit word dakshina has many wonderful meanings.
-In the traditional etymological analysis of the word, the syllable da means “offering and giving,” the syllable kshi means “to abide or dwell in,” and the syllable na indicates “knowledge.”
+In the traditional etymological analysis of the word, the syllable da means “offering” and “giving,” the syllable kshi means “to abide or dwell in,” and the syllable na indicates “knowledge.”
 Dakshina, then, is an offering made by a student to the teacher through which the student becomes established in the knowledge that has been imparted.

 The Upanishads also speak of the bhava with which students yearning for knowledge should make their offerings.
 Bhava describes a person’s state of being, their inner reality, their innate disposition.
 Everyone is born with their own unique bhava.
-That said, a seeker on the spiritual path can, through Shri Guru’s grace and guidance and through their own tapasya—their devout spiritual discipline—cultivate the bhavas that are uplifting and supportive to their spiritual endeavors.
+That said, a seeker on the path to divine knowledge can, through Shri Guru’s grace and guidance and through their own tapasya—their devout discipline—cultivate the bhavas that are uplifting and supportive to their endeavors.
 They can develop the bhava of giving, the bhava of selflessness, the bhava of respectfulness, of sagaciousness, and so on.
 They develop any of these bhavas, which are pure and altruistic, by making a conscious effort to become established in that pure state of being and to see to it that their thoughts, words, and actions flow from that space.
 The more someone cultivates a bhava, the more intrinsic it becomes to their character.
 And in time, it has the potential to become their sva-bhava, their own natural, unique, and effortless state of being.